seiyant/seiyant/README.md

 In collaboration with the **ISTAR group** at Vancouver General Hospital, we're using **OpenCV** and **3D Slicer** to develop a **high-resolution angle sensor**.

-This system helps surgeons achieve precise positioning and angle measurements, enhancing surgical accuracy and usability. 🩺
+The goal is to help surgeons achieve precise positioning and angle measurements. 🩺

-Feel free to reach out!